New England went from scoring just six points against a Bengals team that wasn't playing very well, to dropping 30 on a Saints team that actually was.

 1st and 2nd Quarter – Defense

-…One of the biggest questions all week was, “How are the Patriots going to defend Jimmy Graham?”
-One solution was to single-cover the Saints’ superstar tight end with cornerback Aqib Talib, and that's what defensive coordinator Matt Patricia elected to do from the first play.
+…One of the biggest questions all week was, "How are the Patriots going to defend Jimmy Graham?"
+One solution was to single-cover the Saints' superstar tight end with cornerback Aqib Talib, and that's what defensive coordinator Matt Patricia elected to do from the first play.
 Talib immediately broke up a pass to Graham on the second play of the game and was fortunate not to get called for a taunting penalty.

 …New Orleans was much more efficient on their second possession, thanks in part to some missed tackles and soft coverage by New England.
 Drew Brees and the Saints offense completed five of their first eight passes in the quarter, the last one being a short touchdown toss to rookie running back Khiry Robinson.
 New England was simply out of place and on their heels throughout that drive, allowing Saints receivers to get open in pockets all over the field.

 …Rookie d-tackle Joe Vellano read a screen pass intended for running back Darren Sproles on the first play of the 2nd quarter, resulting essentially in a throw-away by Brees.
 Vellano fought threw his o-line opponent at the snap and lunged into the backfield at Sproles.
 Even if Brees was on target with the throw, Vellano would've been there to stuff Sproles for a loss.
 So, Brees did the wise thing and intentionally threw it wide of Sproles.

 …The Patriots were stout in pass coverage on the third series, a three-an-out that came when Talib again stripped Graham of a pass that would've been good for a 1st down.
 Just excellent technique, positioning, and awareness by Talib.

 …Talib got physical with Graham on the next series to disrupt his pass route.
 This forced Brees to throw well behind Graham to avoid a potential interception.